Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/WordPress PaaS.md

 ## Platform Benefits

-CloudMyDc Application Platform for WordPress provides numerous features that can significantly enhance your WordPress development and hosting experience:
+CloudMyDC Application Platform for WordPress provides numerous features that can significantly enhance your WordPress development and hosting experience:

 - **automatic WordPress** instance installation with multiple preconfigured topologies
 - **[robust dashboard](/wordpress-as-a-service/wordpress-dashboard/wordpress-dashboard-overview)** with numerous features you may like (built-in file manager, real-time statistics monitoring, etc.)